-Weights range from ten ounces to more than a pound.
+Norway Rat (Rattus norvegicus) - The Norway rat is 12 - 18 inches in length, including a naked, scaly 6- to 9-inch tail.
+Weights range from 10 ounces to more than a pound.
 This rodent's fur is thin, coarse, reddish to grayish brown above and paler below.
 The species arrived from Europe aboard ships around 1775.
 Today it is found statewide, and it ranges across North and Central America.

-Norway rats have poor vision, but their senses of smell, taste, hearing, and touch are well developed.
+Norway rats have poor vision, but their senses of smell, taste, hearing and touch are well developed.
 Extremely adaptable, they live in and under barns and farm buildings, in city sewers and dumps, along streams and rivers, and in marshes and open fields.
 They dig burrows about three feet long with several escape holes lightly plugged with weeds or dirt and hidden in grass or under rubbish.
 Rattus norvegicus lives in colonies composed of several family groups that share feeding and nesting areas.
 Although they're mainly nocturnal, rats also move about and feed during the day.
-Rats eat anything they can find or subdue, including fish, eggs, vegetables, grain, fruits, nuts, garden crops, carrion, and garbage.
-They kill poultry, snakes, young rats from neighboring colonies, and wild birds.
-In local areas, rats may suppress or wipe out native birds and mammals, especially ground-nesting birds.
+Rats eat anything they can find or subdue, including fish, eggs, vegetables, grain, fruits, nuts, garden crops, carrion and garbage.
+They kill poultry, snakes, young rats from neighboring colonies, and wild birds; in local areas, rats may suppress or wipe out native birds and mammals, especially ground-nesting birds.
 In turn, rats are preyed on by dogs, cats, minks, snakes, and large hawks and owls.

-Norway rats breed throughout the year, with peak activity in spring and autumn; a female may bear six to eight litters per year, with an average of six to nine young per litter.
-Rats carry many diseases, including rabies, tularemia, typhus, and bubonic plague.
-Another introduced Old World rat, the black rat (Rattus rattus) is found in small numbers in southeastern Pennsylvania.
+Norway rats breed throughout the year, with peak activity in spring and autumn; a female may bear 6 - 8 litters per year, with an average of 6 - 9 young per litter.
+Rats carry many diseases, including rabies, tularemia, typhus and bubonic plague.
+Another introduced Old World rat, the black rat (Rattus rattus) used to be found in small numbers in southeastern Pennsylvania, but no longer seems to do so.

-House mouse (Mus musculus)-Like Norway and black rats, the house mouse is an Old World species inadvertently brought to North America by European settlers.
+House Mouse (Mus musculus) - Like Norway and black rats, the house mouse is an Old World species inadvertently brought to North America by European settlers.
 It inhabits Pennsylvania statewide, living in and near houses and on farms.
-Six to eight inches long, it has a three-inch, scaly, nearly hairless tail; its weight is one half to one ounce.
+Six to 8 inches long, it has a 3-inch, scaly, nearly hairless tail; its weight is 1⁄2 - 1 ounce.
 House mice come in various shades of gray.
-Omnivorous, they eat everything from grain and seeds (their preferred foods) to paper, glue, and household soap.
+Omniverous, they eat everything from grain and seeds (their preferred foods) to paper, glue and household soap.
 Mus musculus is agile and quick, able to run at eight miles per hour.
-An adult female produces five to eight litters annually, each with an average of five to seven young.
+An adult female produces 5 - 8 litters annually, each with an average of 5 - 7 young.
 The species is active the year around.